irisnet-ai/android-api-client/docs/AICheckOperationsApi.md

 ## checkImage

-> CheckResult checkImage(configId, url, detail, imageEncode)
+> CheckResult checkImage(configId, url, data, detail, imageEncode)

 Check an image with the AI.